josephluck/internote/README.md

 - Grab the SSL certificate ARN from AWS Certificate Manager and enter it in to the `cloudFront` configuration in `ui/serverless.yml`
 - Once deployed, link up the CloudFront distribution with the custom domain name in Route53 by ensuring there's an A record who's "Alias Target" points to the CloudFront "Domain Name"

+## Environment variables

+There are multiple ways that environment varaibles are injected in to the Internote services.

+#### Non sensitive variables

+Non-sensitive environment variables such as the "stage" (production or development), the AWS region etc are stored as environment variables in the Serverless framework configuration files in the codebase.
+These are commited to source control.

+#### Sensitive variables

+Sensitive variables (such as private API keys) are stored in [AWS Parameter Store](https://eu-west-1.console.aws.amazon.com/systems-manager/parameters/?region=eu-west-1) and are referenced inside the Serverless framework configuration files in the codebase.
+These variables are not commited to source control.

+**Important** - Since the Serverless framework does not have SSM permissions in IAM by default, they need to be added.
+[More reading](https://github.com/serverless/serverless/issues/5781).
+See below for more info.

+In general, secrets stored in SSM are prefixed with the "stage".
+For example `DEV_OXFORD_API_ID` / `PROD_OXFORD_API_ID`.
+These are then referenced in the relevant `serverless.yml` files.

+#### Variable explanations

+- OXFORD_API_ID: The Oxford Dictionary application ID used for looking up words.
+Can be in the Oxford Dictionary admin panel [here](https://developer.oxforddictionaries.com/)
+- OXFORD_API_KEY: The Oxford Dictionary application key used for looking up words.
+Can be in the Oxford Dictionary admin panel [here](https://developer.oxforddictionaries.com/)
+- COGNITO_USER_POOL_ID: The Cognito user pool ID for authentication.
+Can be found in the Cognito user pool settings [here](https://eu-west-1.console.aws.amazon.com/cognito).
+- COGNITO_USER_POOL_CLIENT_ID: The Cognito user pool client ID for authentication.
+Can be found in the Cognito user pool settings [here](https://eu-west-1.console.aws.amazon.com/cognito) (head to App client settings and look for "id").
+- SERVICES_HOST: The domain name that the back-end services are deployed under.
+Can be found in the "domains" section [here](services/health/serverless.yml)
+- SERVICES_REGION: The AWS region that the app is deployed in.
+This is eu`-west-1`.
+- COGNITO_IDENTITY_POOL_ID: The Cognito identity pool ID for authentication.
+Can be found in the Cognito identity pool settings [here](https://eu-west-1.console.aws.amazon.com/cognito).
+- ATTACHMENTS_BUCKET_NAME: The name of the bucket where note attachments reside.
+Can be found [here](services/attachments/serverless.yml).
+- SPEECH_BUCKET_NAME: The name of the bucket where generated speech files reside.
+Can be found [here](services/speech/serverless.yml).

 ## CI / CD

 Continuous integration & delivery is managed by [seed.run](https://seed.run/).